rmcanany/SolidEdgeHousekeeper/README.md

 You can optionally create subdirectories using a formula similar to the Property Text Callout.
 See the `Save model as` help topic for details.

+Unlike with model files, draft subdirectory formulas can include an Index Reference designator (eg, `|R1`).
+This is the way to refer to a model contained in the draft file, similar to Property Text in a Callout.
+For example, `%{System.Material|R1}`.
+To refer to properties of the draft file itself, do not specify a designator, for example, `%{Custom.Last Revision Date}`.

 You can optionally include a watermark image on the drawing output file.
 For the watermark, set X/W and Y/H to position the image, and Scale to change its size.
 The X/W and Y/H values are fractions of the sheet's width and height, respectively.
 So, (`0,0`) means lower left, (`0.5,0.5`) means centered, etc. Note some file formats may not support bitmap output.

-The option `Use subdirectory formula` can use an Index Reference designator to select a model file contained in the draft file.
-This is similar to Property Text in a Callout, for example, `%{System.Material|R1}`.
-To refer to properties of the draft file itself, do not specify a designator, for example, `%{Custom.Last Revision Date}`.

 When creating PDF files, there are two options, `PDF` and `PDF per Sheet`.
 The first saves all sheets to one file.
 The second saves each sheet to a separate file, using the format `<Filename>-<Sheetname>.pdf`.
 You can optionally suppress the `Sheetname` suffix on file with only one sheet.
 The option is called `Suppress sheet suffix on 1-page drawings`.
 To save sheets to separate `dxf` or `dwg` files, set the Save As Options in Solid Edge for those file types before running this command.